 Online DRC is not supported when the layer stack is configured as Printed Electronics because of the different logic used to define violation conditions; such as nets crossing on different layers being flagged as a short circuit.
 Once the routing is complete and the isolation patches have been defined, click the Run Design Rule Check button in the Design Rule Checker dialog (Tools » Design Rule Check) to perform a batch DRC.

 Notes about net connectivity and Design Rule Checks:

 In a Printed Electronics design, when different nets cross over on different layers, they are flagged as a short circuit.
 These cross-overs are isolated by placing a dielectric patch on a non-conductive layer.

 Net to net clearances are tested on all layers, not just the same layer.

-Layer transitions require a via for the net analyzer to recognize that the net is not broken.
+Layer transitions do not require a via, the net analyzer will recognize that the net is not broken.